 A note about the selection process:

 In addition to the qualities listed above, the Catalyst Selection Committee will consider several demographic factors in order to select a cohort that represents the breadth of lived experiences of transgender people in Oregon.
-Specifically, the selection committee will prioritize selecting a cohort that is intergenerational, includes participants living outside the Portland Metro Area and 50% of cohort members will be people of color.
-Beyond these two targets, the Selection Committee will strive to establish a cohort that is intergenerational and includes the voices of transgender folks who hold multiple marginalized identities.
+Specifically, the selection committee will prioritize selecting a cohort that is intergenerational, includes participants living outside the Portland Metro Area, has significant representation from trans People of Color, and includes a balance of women, men, and nonbinary people of varying gender experiences.